- Home

 We hear the same objections in every digital nomad forum:

 “I’m young and healthy.”
 So was our teammate before dengue.
-Medical emergencies do not discriminate by age or fitness level.
+Medical emergencies don’t discriminate by age or fitness level.
 Motorbike accidents, food poisoning requiring hospitalization, infections, kidney stones, appendicitis — these happen to healthy 25-year-olds every day.

 “Healthcare is cheap in Southeast Asia.”
 For minor things, yes.
 A GP visit in Thailand is $15-30.
 But “cheap” healthcare stops being cheap when you need surgery, an ICU stay, or an evacuation flight.
 A medical evacuation from a Thai island to Bangkok can cost $15,000-30,000 alone.

 “I’ve been traveling for years without insurance and nothing happened.”
 Survivorship bias.
-You do not hear from the people who had $40,000 medical bills because they are not in your Facebook group celebrating their savings — they are at home, dealing with medical debt.
+You don’t hear from the people who had $40,000 medical bills because they aren’t in your Facebook group celebrating their savings — they’re at home, dealing with medical debt.

 “I’ll just go to a public hospital.”
 Public hospitals in many countries will treat you, but the quality of care, wait times, and language barriers can be significant.
 In a genuine emergency, you want access to the best available facility, and insurance gives you that choice.

 “I can put it on a credit card.”
 Many hospitals — especially in Asia — require cash or bank transfer deposits before admission.
-A credit card limit of $5,000 does not help when a hospital wants a $10,000 deposit for surgery.
-And even if you can charge it, you are now carrying medical debt at 20%+ interest.
+A credit card limit of $5,000 doesn’t help when a hospital wants a $10,000 deposit for surgery.
+And even if you can charge it, you’re now carrying medical debt at 20%+ interest.

 What We Recommend